-How to prepare your aquarium for a hurricane or winter storm
+How to prepare your aquarium for a hurricane or severe winter storm or summer storm

 If you are like me, your saltwater aquarium is almost a member of the family–and if you are in the midst of a hurricane or winter storm, you will want to take a few steps to prepare yourself and your aquarium for an extended period without power.
 The purpose of this article is to provide some advice on how to prepare your aquarium for a hurricane or winter storm–essentially any situation where you may be afraid of losing power to your aquarium.